 "The word Redskin is considered derogatory.
 The term comes from centuries ago when a bounty was placed on Indian people.
 Trappers would bring in Indian scalps along with the skins of animals -- bearskin, deerskin, redskin.
 For Indians, it is a reminder of their genocide".It strains credulity that fur traders would be collecting scalps of Indians.
 Here is another blatantly false version by a Spokane Indian woman, Dr. Charlene Teeters.

 "Redskin was the shorthand name for a body part like a scalp or hands, of Native American people who were slaughtered to collect bounty payments.
 The symbol used to mark the locations where bounty hunters could collect payments was the decapitated head of a Native American, not unlike those symbols often used by sports teams."The term "redskin" has been in use since at least as early as 1699.
 The British government did not offer bounties for scalps until more than fifty years later, during the French and Indian War.
 For our erudition, some soul has created a list of all the known slur words in the English language, so if you want to be safe in your speech and writing, go here.
-For more information about William Lone Star Dietz including a picture of him in Indian dress, go here.
+For a more indepth study of William Lone Star Dietz including a collections of photographs of him in Indian dress, go here.

 Red Was the Color of War